 CECS student club members are involved in many events on and off campus.
 From relaxing retreats and educational seminars, to workshops and community service projects, students involved in clubs experience the best that college life has to offer.

-Check out the CECS student clubs in the Student Clubs brochure (PDF).
+Check out the CECS student clubs in the Student Club Brochure.

 General Engineering & Computer Science Organizations

 American Institute for Aeronautics and Astronautics

 American Institute for Aeronautics and Astronautics (AIAA) is the launching pad for tomorrow's aerospace professionals.
 AIAA student membership supplies the resources you need to succeed in your academic studies and start out with a proven edge in your professional career.
 Networking and career opportunities with other students and leading aerospace professionals.
 Free subscriptions to the AIAA Student Journal and AIAA's monthly magazine, Aerospace America, plus discounts on AIAA technical journals and books.
 Free advanced registration to AIAA technical conferences to undergraduate students and extremely reduced prices for graduate students.
 Participate in student conference with cash awards for best paper and presentation.